Flags

 BPMN-only Modeâ

-To disable the DMN and Form editing capabilities of the App, configure your flags.json
+To disable the DMN and Form editing capabilities of the App, configure your flags.json like this:

 {